permissionlessweb/cw-orchestrator/docs/src/interchain/index.md

 ```

 This namely removes the need for pausing the program and resuming manually or with a timer.
-This also allows to automatically get extra information about the relayed packet and assert the IBC-cycle ended successfully.
+This also allows to automatically get extra information about the relayed packet and assert the IBC-cycle ended successfuly.

 ## Interchain packet following